opentaco/fork-subtensor/docs/consensus.md

 Yuma Consensus guarantees long-term network honesty despite persistent adversarial presence in high-volume subjective utility networks.
 It directly penalizes selfish scoring by down-correction to the majority consensus and slashing of cabal voting stake, and also penalizes low-scoring of honest servers via forfeited validator rewards when cabals don’t score at consensus.

 Yuma Consensus is adversarially-resilient when majority stake is honest, via stake-based median scoring that punishes selfish weighting by minority stake (cabal).
-We clip excess weight above the maximum weight supported by at least $\kappa$-majority stake, which ensures selfish weighting is corrected and reduces voting stake of cabal validators via bonds penalty $\beta$.
+We clip excess weight above the maximum weight supported by at least $\kappa$-majority stake for incentive, and by at least $\lambda$-majority stake for validation rewards, which ensures selfish weighting is corrected and reduces voting stake of cabal validators.

 <img src="img/consensus_plots.png" width="1000">